VIDEO: The Cursor Moment for Data Science, Context at the Core

 Key takeaways

-- Data science needs agents that execute, observe, and iterate with state
+Data science needs agents that execute, observe, and iterate with state

-- Context must include code, data, outputs, and decisions across steps
+Context must include code, data, outputs, and decisions across steps

-- Cursor excels at scaffolding code but stalls on notebook execution
+Cursor excels at scaffolding code but stalls on notebook execution

-- Zerve’s context first agent runs code in a DAG, updates its context, and summarizes real results
+Zerve’s context first agent runs code in a DAG, updates its context, and summarizes real results

-- Guardrails, permissions, and evaluation keep autonomy safe
+Guardrails, permissions, and evaluation keep autonomy safe

-- ETL and scheduled pipelines are strong early wins for agentic workflows
+ETL and scheduled pipelines are strong early wins for agentic workflows

 FAQs

-How does Zerve reduce risk from agent autonomy?
+How does Zerve ensure safe agent autonomy?